mohan-cao/FoodObfuscator/README.md

 # FoodObfuscator
-An APK/DEX post-processing obfuscator, using the [Soot Framework](https://github.com/Sable/soot)
+An APK post-processing obfuscator, using the [Soot Framework](https://github.com/Sable/soot)

 ## Usage
 Very easy to use, hooks onto any non-DSL task.